 Important Information and Instructions for HMS Personnel

-Any HMS personnel working on campus must do the following in advance of a planned return or arrival to campus:
+Any HMS community member on campus must do the following in advance of a planned return or arrival to campus:

-Confirm with manager that you have been entered into the local HMS databases for testing eligibility (HCAR & RULP)
+Confirm with program, unit or department administrator/manager that you have been entered into the local HMS databases for testing eligibility (HCAR & RULP)

 - Those entered by 10am on Tuesday will be eligible to setup their Color account after 8am that Wednesday